Anello-Photonics/docs-A1/docs/sensor_calibrations.rst

 2. Power on the ANELLO Maritime INS while boat is stationary and allow ~30s to gain GPS

+3. Enable Speed Sensor Auto-Calibration Control with either the `NMEA0183 message detailed here <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#autocal-speed-sensor-auto-calibration-control-anello-proprietary>`_ or the `NMEA2000 message detailed here <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#pgn-65282-speed-sensor-auto-calibration-control-anello-proprietary>`_

-3. Perform “out and back” mission of at least 30 second duration per leg, 2-3 times at each of the following percentages of the vehicle's max speed: 20%, 40%, 60%, 80%, 100%
+4. Perform “out and back” mission of at least 30 second duration per leg, 2-3 times at each of the following percentages of the vehicle's max speed: 20%, 40%, 60%, 80%, 100%

 	a.
 If there are constant currents, performing the “out and backs” with and against the current is ideal